 More expensive name-brand fans are made with high-quality materials, use innovative bearing techniques such as magnetic levitation, and typically have much better quality control, which results in a longer-lasting case fan.

 With such a vast selection of case fan brands to choose from, there’s no reason you should be buying crappy inferior fans.

 Our Recommended Case Fan Brands

-When it is inevitably time to replace your case fans, you should only buy from the known name brands.
-That way you know your money is being well spent.
+When it is inevitably time to replace your case fans, you should only buy from known name brands.
+That way, you know your money is being well spent.
 Here, we will tell you about a few of our favorites and explain why we chose them.